 NBA Playoffs: Hawks' Starting Lineup Against Knicks

-Trae Young and the Atlanta Hawks played the franchise's first playoff game since 2017 and won against the Knicks on Sunday 105-103.
+The Atlanta Hawks and New York Knicks have had one of the most entertaining series in all of the NBA Playoffs.

-The two teams will battle it out for Game 2 on Wednesday once again in New York City.
+Right now, the teams are knotted up 1-1, and Game 3 will take place in Atlanta on Friday evening.

-For the game, the Hawks have announced their starting lineup, and the entire lineup can be seen in a post below from FantasyLabs NBA.
+The starting lineup for the Hawks can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball